hydrocarbon-tk/Hydrocarbon/README.md

 Hydrocarbon utilize a unique hybrid parser algorithm to deliver parsers capable of handling ambiguous grammars outside the scope of LL and LR based parsers.
+It's grammars are written in a language agnostic syntax that allows separation of language description and parse actions.

 ### Features
 - Lazy Evaluation / Multi-threaded parsing